 All awards are competitive and dependent on the availability of funds.

-In order to apply for a Flagship Scholarship for the following summer or academic year, submit an online application (opens mid-January) by March 1, including a current resume and a letter of application explaining your reasons for applying to the indicated programs; an honest assessment of your financial situation, including how you finance your studies, what level of loan commitments you already have and what financial aid you qualify for; and why you think the Chinese Flagship Program should support you with scholarship aid for this program.
+In order to apply for a Flagship Scholarship for the following summer or academic year, submit an online application by April 20, including a current resume and a letter of application explaining your reasons for applying to the indicated programs; an honest assessment of your financial situation, including how you finance your studies, what level of loan commitments you already have and what financial aid you qualify for; and why you think the Chinese Flagship Program should support you with scholarship aid for this program.

 Eligibility Criteria for All Awards: